-We do not currently work with professional fundraisers but we do have links with the schools PTA who raise funds and donate to the school.
-Meetings are regularly held with the Chair of the PTA to share ideas and target projects are agreed.
+We do not currently work with professional fundraisers but we do have links with the PTA who raise funds and donate to the school.
 All fundraising either undertaken directly by the school or by the PTA is carried out in line with the relevant codes of practice.